 What is an Email Parser?

-Parserr is a cloud based email parser that allows you to parse an email body, email attachments, subjects and to, CC, BCC fields from an email.
+Parserr is a cloud-based email parser that allows you to parse an email body, email attachments, subjects, and to, CC, and BCC fields from an email.
 We have brought this functionality to Microsoft Flow and are delighted to be able to help you extract the data you require from your emails to use in Microsoft Flow.

-Its pretty easy to get started with Parserr.
-Simply signup here and answer the onboarding questions to get setup to parse.
-Our basic setup guide will be sent to you, but if you’re at all stuck, feel free to send us an email at support at parserr.com.
+It’s pretty easy to get started with Parserr.
+Simply sign up here and answer the onboarding questions to get set up to parse.
+Our basic setup guide will be sent to you, but if you’re stuck, feel free to send us an email.

 What is Microsoft Flow?

-Flow is a platform that allows you to “create automated workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more”.
-Similarly to Zapier, Flow integrates hundreds (138 at this point in time) of different applications together.
+Flow is a platform that allows you to “create automated workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more.”
+Like Zapier, Flow integrates hundreds (138 at this point in time) of different applications together.